Subaru Ascent Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Subaru Ascent are $1,726 a year for full coverage.
-Comprehensive costs on average $260, collision costs $564, and liability costs $664.
-Buying just liability costs as little as $744 a year, with insurance for high-risk drivers costing around $3,772.
-Teenage drivers cost the most to insure at $6,860 a year or more.
+Average insurance rates for a Subaru Ascent are $1,726 a year for full coverage.
+Comprehensive costs around $260 each year, collision insurance costs $564, and liability coverage is $664.
+A liability-only policy costs around $744 a year, and high-risk insurance costs around $3,772.
+16-year-old drivers receive the highest rates at up to $6,860 a year.

 Average premium for full coverage: $1,726

-Prices are based on $500 deductibles, 30/60 bodily injury liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all states and for different Ascent trim levels.
+Full coverage includes $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and Ascent models.

 Use the form below to get customized rates for your location.